 A connector component declaration may have the following annotation:

-It makes it an error if the connector is connected from the outside and:
+It makes it an error if the connector is connected as an inside connector in a connect-equation and thus appears in a connection set if:

 For an array of connectors it applies separately to each element.